-Change of registration
+Change of registration - adding & dropping courses

-All course changes must be made in the registrar's office before the deadlines as listed on the academic calendar.
+All course changes can be made in the registrar's office or online through MyNorthwestern before the deadline listed in the academic calendar.
 Appropriate signatures must accompany the Change in Registration form.

 Class attendance